10 Queenstown Must-Dos

 4. Jet Boat on the Shotover River

-If fast-paced thrills is your thing then Queenstown is a must for jet boating.
+If fast-paced thrills are your thing then Queenstown is a must for jet boating.
 For alternative experiences around New Zealand, check out 7 Places to Jet Boat in New Zealand.

 5. Ski the Remarkables